ros-industrial/reach/moveit_reach_plugins/README.md

 ## Evaluation Plugins

-### Manpiulability
+### Manipulability

 This plugin uses MoveIt! to calculate the manipulability of a robot pose.
 Higher manipulability results in higher pose score.
+Range: [0, inf)

 Parameters:

 - **`planning_group`**
   - The name of the planning group with which to evaluate the manipulability of a given robot pose
+- **`jacobian_row_subset`** (optional)
+  - The indices of the rows of the Jacobian to use when evaluating the manipulability.
+The row indices should be on [0, 6) and correspond to the output space [x, y, z, rx, ry, rz]
+  - Ex. `jacobian_row_subset: [0, 1, 2]  # position manipulability only`

+### Manipulability Ratio

+This plugin uses MoveIt! to calculate the manipulability of a robot pose and evaluate a score.
+The score is calculated as the ratio of the smallest manipulability value to the largest manipulability value.
+The larger this ratio, the more uniform the dexterity and the higher the score.
+Range [0, 1]

+Parameters:

+- **`planning_group`**
+  - The name of the planning group with which to evaluate the manipulability of a given robot pose
+- **`jacobian_row_subset`** (optional)
+  - The indices of the rows of the Jacobian to use when evaluating the manipulability.
+The row indices should be on [0, 6) and correspond to the output space [x, y, z, rx, ry, rz]
+  - Ex. `jacobian_row_subset: [0, 1, 2]  # position manipulability only`

 ### Distance Penalty

 This plugin uses the MoveIt! collision environment to calculate the distance to closest collision for a robot pose.
 That distance value is then used to score the robot pose.
 Larger distance to closest collision results in higher pose score.
+Range: [0, inf)

 Parameters: